I would like to design a post and beam structure in Chief Architect. How can I do this?

 Next, select Build> Framing> Post from the menu, and click in the drawing area to place a post.

-If you do not have the layer Framing, Posts turn on you may see the message: "The layer "Framing, Posts" is not displayed.
+If you do not have the layer Framing, Posts turned on you may see the message: "The layer "Framing, Posts" is not displayed.
 Do you want to turn on the display of this layer in the current view?".
 Click Yes if you see this message.

 Click on the post to select it, then click the Transform/Replicate Object edit tool.
 In the Transform/Replicate Object dialog: